Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/architecture.md

 ### LLM output processing
 - the `LLMAssistant` uses the instance of the class `LLMManager` from `utils/llm_manager.py` to send the prompt to the LLM server and to parse the output
-- if the outputed object contains original text then an instance of the class `OriginalTextFinder` from `utils/original_text_finder.py` is used to find it's original text indexes to highlight to the user this object in the domain description
+- if the outputted object contains original text then an instance of the class `OriginalTextFinder` from `utils/original_text_finder.py` is used to find it's original text indexes to highlight to the user this object in the domain description
     - the class `OriginalTextFinder` is able to recover from some minor mistakes which is tested inside the script `tests/find_original_text_indexes.py`
 - also for consistency we are automatically converting any generated name from any convention into the standard convention inside the script `utils/convention_convertor.py`
     - correctness of this conversion is tested inside the `tests/convention_convertor.py` script